blrosenberg/FRB-WorkSample/ReadMe.md

+This repository includes a browser-based data analysis paper and its .pdf equivalent.
+The browser-based version includes one Shiny-based dynamic visualization which is not present in the static versions, but they are otherwise identical.

+The browser-based version can be accessed at

-There are two output files:
-one with the code blocks ```BenRosenberg-FRB-WorkSample.pdf```, and one without them ```BenRosenberg-FRB-WorkSample-NOCODE.pdf```.
+There are two static output files: one with the code blocks ```BenRosenberg-FRB-WorkSample.pdf```, and one without them ```BenRosenberg-FRB-WorkSample-NOCODE.pdf```.